Peter Bernardi, SJLumen Christi Institute

 March 1 | Contemporary Conversion Stories

 Special guests will share their spiritual journeys.

 Fr.
-Peter Bernardi, SJ is scholar-in-residence at the Lumen Christi Institute and Professor Emeritus of Theology at Loyola University of Chicago, where he taught from 2010 to 2020.
+Peter Bernardi, SJ is scholar-in-residence at the Lumen Christi Institute and Associate Professor Emeritus of Theology at Loyola University of Chicago, where he taught from 2010 to 2020.
 Before coming to Chicago he taught at Loyola University New Orleans from 1996 to 2010.
 Fr.
 Bernardi holds an Honors B.A. in Classical Languages from Xavier University (Cincinnati), an MA in Philosophy from the University of Detroit, a Master of Divinity from Regis College of the Toronto School of Theology, an STL from the Weston School of Theology with a thesis concerning soteriology, and a PhD in Systematic Theology from the Catholic University of America.
 His areas of interest include modern Christian thought; John Henry Newman, Maurice Blondel, and the Renewal of Catholic Theology; Theology of Vatican II; Christology & Soteriology.
 He is the author of Maurice Blondel, Social Catholicism and Action Française: The Clash over the Church’s Role in Society During the Modernist Era (CUA Press, 2009).
 His most recent scholarly publications are "Blondel, Maurice (1861–1949)" in the Bloomsbury Encyclopedia of Philosophers (2020) and "Louis Cardinal Billot, S.J.
 (1846–1931): Thomist, Anti-Modernist, Integralist" in the Journal of Jesuit Studies 8 (2021): 585-616.